 In 2019 The Chronicle of Philanthropy published an article co-authored by Trella, her colleague, Claire Knowlton, and Fred Ali (CEO – Weingart Foundation) entitled “The Smartest Way to Promote Diversity: Pay for Overhead at Charities Led by People of Color.” that focused on advocating for full cost support for organizations, and particularly led by people of color who have been denied access to large, flexible funding.
 The three were then again elevated as “Innovators in the Field” for their work on the Full Cost Project in the Chronicle’s December 2019 series.

 Some of Trella’s specific bodies of work include team promotion of the full cost work through the Full Cost Project; leading national initiatives like the Andrew W. Mellon Foundation’s Comprehensive Organizational Health Initiative (COHI) with the International Association of Blacks in Dance (IABD) that helps provide support and access to organizations that have traditionally been denied access to capital; and supporting continued messaging regarding the learnings garnered from these bodies of work through workshops and writings in the field.LinkedIn

 There is so much to learn and do at NFF.
 It is truly inspirational to work in an organization that sincerely commits to exhibiting its values in every aspect of its delivery.
-I am excited about working on the Mellon Foundation initiative to strengthen arts organizations.
+I was excited about working on the Mellon Foundation initiative to strengthen arts organizations.
 The arts are a window to our souls; without them we have limited capacity to innovate and create.